Skip to main content

 In addition to the checks you've purchased, we also run the following checks on every reservation where verification is requested, for no additional cost.

-• Fraud detection - examining the guest's location, browser configuration, internet connection type, payment data, and more to surface fraud signals.
+• Fraud detection - examining the guest's location, browser configuration, internet connection type, and more to surface fraud signals.

 • Screening assistant - taking into account reservation and property information to highlight potential concerns related to the booking lead time, length of stay and number of guests in relation to the property.